ripsawridge/site/contents/content/cma/2022/lordsburg-silver-city.md

 {% image /cmaimages/2022/IMG_20220427_103105.jpg %}
 I can relax a bit!

+I stayed in a hostel with a kitchen and several laundry machines.
+I'd have my own room to sleep in!
+Also, there was a computer which I took full advantage of to write down a bundle of memories and thoughts about the trip so far.
+I never really got used to writing blog entries on my phone.

+Blueberry was having a problem with her foot.
+She had a big blister right on the pad under the ball of the foot.
+Acting as a trail angel, our driver from the border was in town, and he made a trip to the pharmacy for her.
+Since she's a medical student, she was able to phone in a "bespoke" order for her situation, which, I think, included antibiotics.
+It seemed like a rather serious situation overall.

+But, she and Go Go also cooked a great vegan dinner.
+I helped out by paying for supplies.
+It was fun sitting around the table, with the young ladies bustling around in the kitchen and telling stories of their first hiking experiences.
+It had a feeling of "home" or normalcy that I missed.

+Clean clothes do a LOT to aid that feeling, too.
+I was wandering around in pants way too big for me from the hiker box while I waited for my clothes to dry.

+A "hiker box" is a place where people leave things they didn't need.
+Many people found a replacement for something they'd lost earlier, like a part of a water filter.
+On the rest of the trip, at a hotel or hostel, I'd always paw through the hiker box on the off chance I'll say "oh wow!" and come away with a great find.

 ## April 28, day 8

+Rest day!
+Sleeping in late was just incredible.

+I joined up with a group of people going to a late breakfast.
+I irritated the table by defending Jeff Bezos who they'd consigned to the ranks of the demonic.
+It wasn't the first time I'd feel called to do that!
+All of these young people were full of the idea that capitalism was evil, and that guy in particular exemplified the evil.

+They had no perspective on their privilged situation in the West.
+They had all the latest high-tech devices, expensive cameras and gear.
+They wanted for nothing at all.
+And yet looked around with bitterness at the whole thing.
+They were able to take 6 months off from earning a living to come do this, but somehow, the structure of our society was awful in their minds.
+My thought was simply: if it is so very bad, why are we reveling in so much good fortune?

+Nobody wants to hear this.
+In fact, to say these things paints a target on your back.
+You become the defender of that hated thing: the status quo.
+You are speaking because you actually feel gratitude for what is, but they think you are insincere...that you are a "paid shill" for the oppressive systems of near-slavery that "crowd all around them."

+But oh well, you learn new things always.
+And the breakfast was insanely good.
+Also, one of the people there was an extremely talented photographer.

+I started my chores.
+First shopping and shipping a box up the trail to Pie Town.

 {% image /cmaimages/2022/IMG_20220428_105506~2.jpg %}
 My first rest day.
 I'm making a box to ship to Pie Town.

+With a gang of other folks, I went out to dinner at a brew pub in town.
+Food was, of course, amazing.
+We came back and jumped in the hot tub at the hostel.
+Here I met Mishap for the first time.
+I was impressed with her modern blue hair.
+Me being me, I started arguing why atheism makes so sense.

+But I couldn't disturb the free-wheeling atmosphere.
+I chatted with Lemonhope and we planned to leave together early in the morning.

+At the pub, I also had a great talk with Blue Jay, the nice lady from day 3 on the trail.
+That was another slice of normalcy and companionship...one of the best evenings of the trail.

+*To go on to days 9 and after, [click here](silver-city-grants.html)*.